open-dynaMIX/simple-mpv-webui/README.md

  - Some styles and font-awesome
  - Option to set the port being used (defaults to 8080)
  - Using the Media Session API

-## Security
-At this point simple-mpv-webui does not provide any form of authentication.
-So anyone in your local network can access it.

 ## Warning
 These are my first steps with lua, so I'm just happy it works.